defdzg/M95M04/readme.md

 # Arduino library for ST Microelectronics M95M01 SPI EEPROM

-This is a simple library for the [ST Microelectronics M95M01 SPI EEPROM](http://www.st.com/web/catalog/mmc/FM76/CL1276/SC112/PF167935).
-It is probably quite easy to extend this library for other EEPROMs in the M95XXX series - please feel free to fork and improve!
+This is a simple library for the [ST Microelectronics M95M04 SPI EEPROM](https://www.st.com/en/memories/m95m04-dr.html.
+Forked from stefandz/M95M01

 Not all functions are covered in this library - just read and write (for bytes and byte arrays).
-Again, if you want to implement status register manipulation functions, please do.

-This work is licensed under the MIT license.
-See [LICENSE.md](https://github.com/stefandz/M95M01/blob/master/LICENSE.md) for details.
+I'll be trying to adjust the library for the 4Mbit version of the EEPROM and to implement the whole function spectrum.